A Transformation Perspective on Marginal and Conditional Models: Applications

 \section{Applications}

-In this Section, I briefly discuss a selection of potential applications.
-Data, numerical details, and code reproducing the results available from \cite{vign:tram}.
-This document also contains a number of head-to-head comparisons for situations where the models discussed here can be estimated by already existing software implementations for the purpose of validating a proof-of-concept implementation of models~(\ref{fm:tm1}) and~(\ref{fm:tm2}) in the add-on package \pkg{tram} \citep{pkg:tram} to the \proglang{R} system for statistical computing.
+In this section, we discuss four potential applications of marginally interpretable transformation models.
+Data, numerical details, and code reproducing the results are available from the Online Appendix \citep{vign:tram}.
+We start with two head-to-head comparisons where model~(\ref{fm:tm2}) suggested here can be estimated by already existing software implementations of mixed-effects probit models for the purpose of validating the implementation of model~(\ref{fm:tm2}) in the add-on package \pkg{tram} \citep{pkg:tram} to the \proglang{R} system for statistical computing.